evannetwork/tnt-docs/docs/v0.3/For Developers/example-alice-bob/credentials-1.md

 }
 ```

-You can now parse the value of this asset data and share this one via the didcomm action endpoint and the [Issue Credential Protocol].
-Important to note at this point is, that the didcomm message is sent via the didcomm [business service endpoint].
+You can now parse the value of this asset data and share this one via the DIDComm action endpoint and the [Issue Credential Protocol].
+Important to note at this point is, that the DIDComm message is sent via the DIDComm [business service endpoint].
 This endpoint covers the full contact loading, message encryption and send logic.
 If you want to do this by your self, please head over to:

 ```js
 const credential = JSON.parse(result.hits[0].value);